 That is the story behind why the cards in soccer are yellow and red.

 Hopefully, at this point, you feel you have a much greater understanding of the meaning of a yellow card.

-But now you may also be thinking about what the red card means in a game of soccer and how there’s much more to it than just telling a player to leave the soccer field.
+But now, you may also be thinking about what the red card means in a soccer game and how there’s much more to it than just telling a player to leave the soccer field.

-If so click here to go to the article I wrote all about the red card.
-It will tell you everything you need to know about the use of red cards in soccer, what they mean, how a play gets one, and what the consequences of getting one are.
+If so, click here to go to the article I wrote all about the red card.
+It will tell you everything you need to know about the use of red cards in soccer, what they mean, how a player gets one, and what the consequences of getting one are.

 *Also, check out the previous article I wrote: Where and When a Goalie Can Use Their Hands*